tt-rss/tt-rss.github.io/docs/Search.md

 ---

 {: .note }
-> This page's content only applies to the built-in search.
-Plugins may override the default search behavior.
+> This page's content only applies to Tiny Tiny RSS's built-in search.
+Plugins may provide alternative search behavior.

 ## Table of contents
 {: .no_toc .text-delta }